top of page

 Our Whole Lives (OWL) : Lifespan Sexuality Education

-New cohorts begin in the fall and are taught by community members that have attended an OWL Facilitator training.
+New cohorts begin in the fall and are facilitated by trained community members.
 Interested in becoming a facilitator or enrolling your student?
 Reach out!

 Anatomy projects from 2024 cohort